Radio Reconnaissance Platoon

 The Radio Reconnaissance Platoon is a specially trained Marine Corps Intelligence element of a United States Marine Corps Radio Battalion.
 A Radio Reconnaissance Team (RRT) was assigned as the tactical signals intelligence collection element for the Marine Corps Special Operations Command, Detachment One.
 Regular RRTs also participate in SOC operations during Marine Expeditionary Unit (Special Operations Capable), or MEU(SOC), deployments.

-The RRP is not considered to be a Special Missions Unit (SMU) or a true special operations unit, as it does not fall under the banner MARSOC or USSOCOM.

 Mission

-The mission of the Radio Reconnaissance Platoon is to conduct tactical yet static signals intelligence and electronic warfare operations in support of the Marine Air-Ground Task Force (MAGTF) commander during advance force, pre-assault, and deep post-assault operations, as well as maritime special purpose operations.
+The mission of the Radio Reconnaissance Platoon is to conduct tactical signals intelligence and electronic warfare operations in support of the Marine Air-Ground Task Force (MAGTF) commander during advance force, pre-assault, and deep post-assault operations, as well as maritime special purpose operations.

-The RRT is used when the use of conventionally trained Radio Battalion elements is inappropriate or not feasible.
+The RRT is used when the use of conventionally-trained radio battalion elements is inappropriate or not feasible.

 While deployed with a MEU (SOC), the Radio Reconnaissance Team is also a part of the Maritime Special Purpose Force (MSPF) as a unit of the Reconnaissance & Surveillance Element (MSPF).
 The MSPF is a sub-element of the MEU(SOC), as a whole, and is responsible for performing specialized maritime missions.
 These missions include, but are not limited to: